Chablis or Not To Chablis... That is the Question

 Chablis or Not Chablis, That is the Question

 Being a native Californian and working in the Napa Valley wine region, there is no way to get away from Chardonnay, and honestly why would you?
 The top planted varietals world wide are red, but this unsung hero deserves a better look.
 When someone tells me they don’t like Chardonnay, I say me neither.
 Truth is, there are tons of styles and it takes that special one to show you that you may just like it after all.
+We’ll explore a commonly asked question, is Chablis a good wine?

 Imagine Chardonnay and Chabis as a coffee drink.
 Chardonnay is your lattes, cappuccinos, creamy, buttery and smooth.
 Chablis is just good old fashioned black drip coffee.
 We all have different tastes, and the two offer the best of both worlds, and many winemakers vary their wine somewhere in between the two styles.
 It’s just a matter of trying some to see which you like more.